 A real estate transaction can be complex and involves many parties and documents.
 When purchasing a home, you as the buyer should do your homework, be sure to read all documents involved in the transaction and seek professional advice in the event that you do not fully understand any aspect of your transaction.

-In the event that you use the services of a real estate licensee and believe he/she mishandled your purchase transaction, you should file a complaint with the Department of Real Estate.
+In the event that you use the services of a real estate licensee and believe he/she mishandled your purchase transaction, you should file a complaint with the Bureau of Real Estate.